 Insight’s onsite page is in a similar style, introducing even more colors per themed box.
 These include darker hues such as purple and navy blue.
-What makes this website design work so well is the pristine and simple white background.
+What makes this Private Equity Website Design work so well is the pristine and simple white background.

 A darker background would make those equally dark boxes get lost.
 Overcomplicating the background with an image or design would also look too busy and cluttered.

 Insight Partners is more about letting their company’s lineage speak for itself rather than going too graphics-heavy.
 And while they do stay colorful throughout their website, it’s not to the point of distraction.

 The bright blocks we described in the last section are more than just visually appealing.
 They lend to Insight Partners’ overall website design and user experience, enhancing both.
 You don’t struggle to find what you’re looking for when everything is so neatly color-coded, labeled, and organized.

 Learn all the secrets to grow your business with digital marketing.